Benefits of a Pre-Listing Home Inspection

 You could save thousands by simply being able to shop around and get competitive bids from contractors, rather than being forced into paying for a rush job at the last minute.
-Another area where you can save money is in having flexibility to choose the materials used in repairs.
+Another area where you can save money is in having the flexibility to choose the materials used in repairs.
 Sales contracts usually specify repairs must be made using materials of comparable quality.
 By identifying needed repairs early, you’ll have the option to save money by using less expensive materials for the repairs.

 If you are planning on putting your house on the market, it’s to your advantage to know the condition of your home.
 There is no such thing as a perfect house.
 If you don’t find out the results of your own inspection, the buyers will certainly let you know about theirs.
-This could cost you the sale or severely limit you options to repair.
+This could cost you the sale or severely limit your options to repair.

 With years of experience, the best inspection team in the area, the best inspection equipment, thousands of happy clients, and a client oriented approach, why choose anyone else?